TO LISTEN TO THIS POST AS A PODCAST EPISODE, CLICK HERE:

-No, we’re not talking here about the setting on your alarm clock.
+No, we’re not talking here about setting your alarm clock.
 You’re probably thinking, “Obviously, I’m already awake, or I wouldn’t be reading this right now!”
-You might not be sleeping, but are you fully awake and aware of the life you are creating for yourself at this very moment?
+You might not be actually sleeping, but as we start a brand-new year, it’s time to ask yourself: Are you fully awake and aware of the life you are creating for yourself at this very moment?

 How do you create your life and your future?
 You do it through the thoughts and feelings that you hold in your mind consistently over a period of time.
 We have tens of thousands of thoughts a day, but many of them are random and fleeting and don’t have much impact.
 What does matter, though, are our dominant thoughts — the ones we dwell on consistently, the habitual thought patterns we follow on a regular basis.
 Those thoughts of today are what draw the events, situations, and people that will form our tomorrow.

 What we don’t realize is that what we think consciously and believe subconsciously affects how we act and react to the world around us.
 It sends out a signal that in turn has an effect on other people, drawing those of like mind to us.
 This is great if our thoughts are positive and constructive – who doesn’t want to be surrounded by people and situations that lift our spirits, encourage and inspire us to be our best selves?
 But what if our thoughts are sad, gloomy, bitter, angry, fearful or anxious – do we really want to draw people to us who will just perpetuate this negativity?
 Please don’t invite me to that party!

 Our thoughts also influence our future, because when we are steeped in negativity, we do not make wise choices or take constructive action.
 We are too reactive, act too hastily without sufficient reflection, respond to others with negativity, try to control or manipulate people, or force events and situations in such a way as to sabotage our own goals and progress.